archanray/eigenvalue_estimation/README.md

 This is the code repository for our paper on Sublinear Time Eigenvalue Approximation via Random Sampling.

+TODO:
+1. offload every trial loops in a separate code which can be invoked from within any program to prepare for it to be deployed as a python package.
-TODO: create a package for python using our methods and publish here.
+2. create a package for python using our methods and publish here.

 ### Required Python packages and dependencies